determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-prem/docker.rst

 Determined Master
 =================

-Determined master :ref:`configuration values <master-config-reference>` can come from a file, environment variables, or command-line arguments.
+Determined master configuration values can come from a file, environment variables, or command-line arguments.

 To start the master with a configuration file, we recommend starting from our `default master